Cold Sesame Noodles, Without Oil

 Bring a large pot of water to a boil.
 Add noodles and cook until barely tender, about 5 minutes.
 (If you choose whole wheat noodles, it may take longer.)
 Drain, rinse with cold water, drain again and pat dry with a paper towel.

-In a medium bowl, blender, or food processor, whisk together the remaining ingredients.
+In a medium bowl, small blender, or food processor, whisk together the remaining ingredients.

 Pour the sauce over the noodles and toss.
 Transfer to a serving bowl, and garnish with